Overview

 "string", numbers become 0, booleans false, arrays an empty list, and nested objects are recursively populated.Command reference

-Hookbase schema show <endpoint-id>Print the latest inferred schema for an endpoint as a typed tree.Hookbase schema history <endpoint-id>List all schema versions: version number, hash, date, and whether it is the pinned contract.Hookbase schema diff <endpoint-id> --from N --to MShow field-level diff between two schema versions (added / removed / changed).Hookbase schema set-contract <endpoint-id> <v>Pin a specific schema version as the contract — used for mock generation and CI assertions.Hookbase mock <endpoint-id> --forward-to <url>Generate a realistic mock payload from the pinned contract and POST it to a local URL.Hookbase mock <endpoint-id> --forward-to <url> --assert-status <code>Same as above but exit with code 1 if the response does not match the expected HTTP status.
+Hookbase schema show <endpoint-id>Print the latest inferred schema for a source as a typed tree.Hookbase schema history <endpoint-id>List all schema versions: version number, hash, date, and whether it is the pinned contract.Hookbase schema diff <endpoint-id> --from N --to MShow field-level diff between two schema versions (added / removed / changed).Hookbase schema set-contract <endpoint-id> <v>Pin a specific schema version as the contract — used for mock generation and CI assertions.Hookbase mock <endpoint-id> --forward-to <url>Generate a realistic mock payload from the pinned contract and POST it to a local URL.Hookbase mock <endpoint-id> --forward-to <url> --assert-status <code>Same as above but exit with code 1 if the response does not match the expected HTTP status.
 Ideal for CI pipelines.CLI

-The Hookbase CLI gives you full terminal access to your webhook platform — tunnel public URLs to localhost, inspect and replay captured requests, manage endpoints, run schema contract tests in CI, and configure your workspaces without touching the dashboard.
+The Hookbase CLI gives you full terminal access to your webhook platform — tunnel public URLs to localhost, inspect and replay captured requests, manage sources, run schema contract tests in CI, and configure your workspaces without touching the dashboard.

 Installation